The Best Shoes For Nurses Reviewed & Compared

 When working in a career field that requires you to be on your feet all day long–sometimes literally–finding the perfect pair of shoes becomes essential.
 This is especially the case for nurses, who are not only upright for twelve plus hours at a time but who are devoting their hours to pushing, pulling, lifting, running, and giving it their all.
 When you’re working this hard, healthy feet are among your most important assets.
 For this reason, shoes worn for nursing must be able to provide a sufficient amount of long-term support, comfort, and overall stability.
-Nowadays, there are many different choices that are currently available on the market, available in shoe stores and even online.
+Nowadays, there are many different choices that are currently available on the market, found in shoe stores and even online.

 Shoes should fit the width of your feet well while also providing ample arch support, not just for the health of your feet but for the wellbeing of your spine and hips.
 Paying attention to these two factors can make a world of difference in terms of prolonged comfort, as well as injury prevention.
 This guide highlights a few of the best options for comfortable shoes which will meet the high-performance standards of the nursing environment.